 Touch screen pseudo rollovers

 Easily setup finger rollovers on a per button basis, that mirror the mouse rollover.
 Just activate this feature with one line of code.

 Tile based level map support

-The engine supports tile maps via Tiled editor, including collision layers.
+The engine supports tile maps via the Tiled level editor, including collision layers.

 Game camera system allows multiple cameras and includes built-in, easily configurable support for multilayer parallax scrolling.